lerndevops/kubernetes/README.md

 > Kubernetes (K8s in short) is an open-source container orchestration platform introduced by Google in 2014.
 It is a successor of Borg, Google’s in-house orchestration system that accumulated over a decade of the tech giant’s experience of running large enterprise workloads in production.
 In 2014, Google decided to further container ecosystem by sharing Kubernetes with the cloud native community.
 Kubernetes became the first graduated project of the newly created Cloud Native Community Foundation (CNCF), an organization conceived by Google and the Linux Foundation as the main driver of the emerging cloud native movement.

-### So, what’s the deal with Kubernetes anyway?
+### So, what’s the deal with Kubernetes ?

 > The platform’s main purpose is to automate deployment and management (e.g., update, scaling, security, networking) of containerized application in large distributed computer clusters.
 To this end, the platform offers a number of API primitives, deployment options, networking, container and storage interfaces, built-in security, and other useful features.

-#### To make it sound less complicated, here’s what a basic process of running applications in Kubernetes looks like.
+#### Here’s what a basic process of running applications in Kubernetes looks like.

 > First, you package your application with all its dependencies into a Linux container (for example, with Docker).